Focus and Scope

 - Accept with major changes

-The review process may take approximately three months to be completed.
 Should authors be requested by the editors to revise the text, the revised version should be submitted within two months for a major revision or one month for a minor revision.
 Authors who need more time are kindly requested to contact the editors.
 The editors reserve the right to reject a paper if it does not meet the aims and scope of the journal, it is not technically sound, it is not revised satisfactorily, or if it is inadequate in presentation.